 Another study of bullying behaviors in 11-16-year-old boys and girls found that overweight and obese school-aged children were more likely to become victims of bullying behaviors than their normal-weight peers .
 Bullying related to body image issues can contribute to increased depression, anxiety, and risk of mental illnesses, such as eating disorders like anorexia, bulimia, or binge eating.

 Here are some ways that you can help your child deal with their body image issue.

 Promote healthy eating and exercise habits.

 Encourage adolescents not to compare themselves to their peers.

 Set a good example by not criticizing your own body or the bodies of others.

 Help victims of bullying boost self-esteem by focusing on their positive attributes.

 Encourage them to do the things they love.
-This boosts True self-confidence and builds healthy friendships.
+It boosts True self-confidence and builds healthy friendships.

-Unfortunately, there is no cure for BDD at the present time.
-People who suffer from body dysmorphia can and do heal from the obsessive thoughts and worries, but there’s no magic fix.
+Unfortunately, there is no cure for BDD at present.
+People who suffer from body dysmorphia can heal from obsessive thoughts and worries, but there’s no magic fix.
 Although there is no cure yet, the symptoms can be helped with treatment by a professional.